FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 Subscriber unmatched
 ```

 Other examples are available in the _examples_ folder, which are beyond the scope of this tutorial.
 Other examples are available in the _examples_ folder, which are beyond the scope of this tutorial.
-For more information, please refer to the [official documentation](http://eprosima-fast-rtps.readthedocs.io/en/latest/) of Fast-RTPS.
+For more information, please refer to the [official Fast-RTPS documentation](http://eprosima-fast-rtps.readthedocs.io/en/latest/).

 # Getting started with Micro-RTPS